nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * ~Check if user has a high score~
 * ~Use private variables~
 * ~Make user enter name if they have new high score~
-* Use a search to make the algorithm more efficient
+* ~Use a sort to make the algorithm more efficient~
 * Encryption
 * ~Print data onto the file~
 ### Main menu